sevagh/OnAir-Music-Dataset/README.md

 ## Dataset zip format

 The dataset is released as a zip.
-Each track is a folder containing the mixed song as "Mix.wav", as well as all of the individual stems.
+Each track is a folder containing the mixed song and all of the stems.